gugli28/LocalEPaper/README.md

 My Papa asked me how do I get local newspaper online.
 And this script was created.
+B:)
 I thought of creating a cron job in my android but apparently it requires the android system to be rooted.
 Used Qpython Application on Android to run this script.
 I still have to trigger this script manually in order to get e-paper.
 Still finding an approach to trigger this script automatically in my Android.